jimhartford/darhart-website/README.md

-# Darhart Lawn Care Website
+# Darla Hartford Landscaping Website

 A modern, responsive single-page marketing website for a lawn care and landscaping company built with React, TypeScript, Tailwind CSS, and shadcn/ui components.